masszhou/spconv_lite/README.md

 I made following major changes:
-* import and slightly modifed a subset of functions from spconv based on my own need.
+* import and modifed a subset of functions from spconv based on my own need.
 * refactor source codes
 * fix compiler warning after analysing the source codes and algorihtm
 * use docker container as building/deployment toolchain